WillGAndre/PublicLedgerAuction-SDS/README.txt

-Public Ledger for Auctions - System and Data Security 21/22 FCUP.
+Public Ledger for Auctions - System and Data Security 21/22 FCUP

 Implemented from scratch using kademlia-dht with PoW (proof-of-work) consensus and a simple blockchain structure, with an underlying p2p network which communicates via RPC (UDPSocket).

 ----